warp.fem

 • Integrate bilinear forms to build the system’s left-hand-side.
 Define a trial function over the function space using make_trial(), then call integrate() with the bilinear form integrand.
 The result is a warp.sparse.BsrMatrix containing the integration result for each pair of test and trial function space degrees of freedom.
 Note that the trial and test functions do not have to be defined over the same function space, so that Mixed FEM is supported.

-• Solve the resulting linear system using the solver of your choice
+• Solve the resulting linear system using the solver of your choice, for instance one of the built-in Iterative Linear Solvers.

 The following excerpt from the introductory example warp/examples/fem/example_diffusion.py outlines this procedure: